-It is easy to get focused on dealing with short term issues and to loose sight of the longer term business goals you are aiming for.
+It is easy to get focused on dealing with short term issues and to lose sight of the longer term business goals you are aiming for.
 Admittedly, a large number of these current issues are significant and are having huge impacts on staff, clients and the overall business performance.
 However, one of the hallmarks of successful businesses is their ability to navigate these short term challenges while still remaining focused on their long term goals.
 That way, the changes you make in the short term don’t necessarily need to take you off track, in fact some changes can speed up progress to your goals.

 The challenge right now is to adapt your business to be able to operate optimally in these new conditions while remaining focused on your long term goals and objectives.
 Having clarity of the longer term vision you have for your business will make some of the short term decisions you will need to be making easier to address.

 At Elixir we believe Purpose X People X Process = Performance.
 This article considers how each adviser or business owner should be considering each of these elements when looking at short term changes but also how they help progress towards your long term business vision.

 With all the business challenges you are facing it is important to reconnect with your purpose.
 Sometimes the easiest way to do this is to reflect on why you became a Financial Planner in the first place and what is it about being a planner that gives you the greatest satisfaction.

 If you don’t have clarity about your vision for your business an easy way to frame this is to write an advertisement selling your business 3-5 years from now.
 Describe what the business would look like.
 Some of the things to consider are:

 - Number of clients

 Once you have a clear picture of what you’re trying to build you can determine what if anything may change as a result of COVID-19.

 Review your 2020 business plan.
 Does it need adjusting to reflect the reality of what you can achieve this year.
 Are the financial goals still achievable or do they need adjusting?

 Are the areas of business improvement you had planned still the right priorities?